-The Conservation Commission has engaged Mass Audubon’s Ecological Extension Services to draft an Ecological Management Plan (EMP) for the Case Estates.
-The EMP will help to guide the maintenance and stewardship of the unique Case Estates property over the next seven years.
-It is expected that the EMP will recommend fiscally prudent management priorities and practical techniques for ecological management concerns such as:
+In 2019, the Conservation Commission engaged Mass Audubon’s Ecological Extension Services to draft an Ecological Management Plan for the Case Estates in an effort to guide the maintenance and stewardship of this unique property through 2027.

 The Case Estates Ecological Management Plan provides recommendations to guide the maintenance and stewardship of this unique property through 2027.
 It considers the ecological needs, community desires, and constraints and resources regarding the Case Estates and recommends the following short-term goals:

 Reduce invasive plant infestations to minimize spreading and improve habitat quality

 Manage field edges to retain the extents of the fields

 Protect specimen trees and shrubs, including both historic and recent plantings

 Welcome passive recreational users to the property, including users of all mobility levels

 Accomplish the management activities as efficiently and economically as possible

 The plan also serves as a reference regarding the history, ecological and cultural features, and other details related to the Case Estates.
 Implementation of the recommendations is pending funding and future adaptive review.